jianhuayang/ExperienceDay/README.md

     > See the little camera in the Preview window menu bar.
 Guess what it does?

 7. Click the 'Design' tab to switch to the design view.
-Locate and drag the following four widgets from Palette to the layout one by one: Plain TextView, SmallText, PersonName, Button.
+Locate and drag the following four widgets from Palette to the layout one by one:  TextView, (another) TextView, Plain Text, and Button.
 Your Component Tree should look at the following

     ![Content main](.md_images/component_tree.png)